 After “Toy Story 2” earned critical acclaim & made a lot of money at the box office, Disney & Pixar worked on a 2D animated spin-off series titled, “Buzz Lightyear Of Star Command.”
 Both Disney & Pixar completed three episodes and packaged them as an hour and a half film in order to promote the cartoon.
 Tim Allen reprised his role as Buzz.
-The only time he voiced him in three episodes is the DVD &VHS version.
-Patrick Warburton took over Tim’s role for the rest of the show & redubbed the first three episodes in the televised version.
+The only time he voiced him in three episodes is the DVD and VHS version.
+Patrick Warburton took over Tim’s role for the rest of the show and redubbed the first three episodes in the televised version.

-Now that “Toy Story 4” earned early reviews with critics giving the latest Toy Story film critical acclaim, I would like to present my thoughts on what’s good or bad about this underrated direct-to-video movie setting up a Buzz Lightyear cartoon in 2D animated format taking place in the Toy Story universe with Woody & Buzz watching the show.
+Now that “Toy Story 4” earned early reviews with critics giving the latest Toy Story film critical acclaim, I would like to present my thoughts on what’s good or bad about this underrated direct-to-video movie setting up a Buzz Lightyear cartoon in 2D animated format taking place within the Toy Story universe with Woody & Buzz watching the show.

 The following review does not feature any very important SPOILERS whatsoever.
 If you haven’t got a chance to view this underrated film, feel free to read my non-spoiler article.
 Is Buzz Lightyear Of Star Command a good direct-to-video film or one of Disney’s worst cheaply made direct-to-video sequels?
 Let’s find out shall we?

 Positive: Tim Allen did a fantastic job for his voiceover performance as Buzz Lightyear.
 Again, Patrick Warburton also voices Buzz in the televised version redubbing Tim’s voice.